Good morning everyone,

 Confirm that address on your Ledger device matches the one displayed in the Ledger Wallet Bitcoin app, but dont press the tick yet on the device, Copy the address you would like to deposit funds to into the wallet you are sending from.
 In my case I am going to use the Arizen wallet.
-So I am going to open the Arizen wallet and click the red arrow on the address that I will be withdrawing from.
+So I am going to open the Arizen wallet (as this is where I originally had my stake in - can be any wallet) and click the red arrow on the address that I will be withdrawing from.

 I paste in the address on the Ledger and set the amount to send exactly 42 zen

 I then click the Withdraw button.